loss vs Robert Helenius

 Adam Kownacki Bio

 Poland-born, Brooklyn-based heavyweight Adam Kownacki is one of the hardest punchers in the division today.
-Never in a dull fight, Kownacki has slowly climbed the heavyweight ranks and is now closing in on a shot at the world title.
+Never in a dull fight, Kownacki has slowly climbed the heavyweight ranks, thrilling fans everywhere with his "take no prisoners" style.

 COMING TO AMERICA